Kulowetsamo/GPA-Calculator-for-TAU/README.md

 }
 ```

 Profile IDs are stripped on export and regenerated on import, so the same file can be safely imported on any device or browser without ID collisions.
+Profiles whose name already exists in the destination are skipped — they are never overwritten.